Ethics & Compliance

 • Lecture Honorarium Deposit Program

 Honorarium received for outside lectures given by an employee is deemed company asset; therefore, employee deposits 50% of the compensation.
-(Employee keeps 50% to cover cost of travel and labor)

 • Gift Return Center